leroiyu/IHateSnow/README.md

-WATisRain
+IHateSnow
 =========

-WATisRain is an Android app to help you navigate the buildings of the University of Waterloo without going outside (ie, by going through the various tunnels between buildings).
-This may prove to be useful when it's raining outside, or if it's freezing cold.
+IHateSnow is an Android app to help you navigate the buildings of the University of Western Ontario without going outside (ie, by going through the various tunnels between buildings).

 ### Download